 Most New York State Parks charge a vehicle use fee to enter the facility.
 Fees vary by location and season.
 A list of entry fees and other park use fees is available below.
 For fees not listed or to verify information, please contact the park directly.

 Your key to all season enjoyment of state parks is our season's pass.
 For $65, the Empire Passport provides you unlimited day use vehicle entry into most of our parks.
 Apply on-line or call your favorite park for more information.

 A Brief History

-Both East (Poughkeepsie) and West (Highland) approaches will be open to view the Hunter's Moon.
-Admission is complimentary to Walkway Members.
+Only the West (Highland) approach will be open.
+Admission is complimentary for Walkway Members.
 Non-members are asked to contribute $5.00.
 Sponsored by Health Quest.